rifatshampod/pool-game-manager/README.md

 ### Install the App

-1. Open the app in your browser (Chrome, Edge, or Safari).
+1. Open the URL: https://pool.rifatshampod.com/ in your browser (Chrome, Edge, or Safari).
 2. Click the **Install** button (or the "Add to Home Screen" option in the browser menu).
 3. The app will be installed on your device, and you can access it like a native app.